rsvim/rfc/2-JavascriptEngine.md

 All of them point to the core problem: (Neo)Vim doesn't have its own package management system.

-Image we had already embedded both node/npm like js runtime and package manager inside RSVIM editor, all we need is sharing a list of recommended plugins in the "Get Started" section in the first page of user documents.
+Image we had already embedded both js runtime and package manager (just like `node` and `npm`) inside RSVIM editor, all we need is sharing a list of recommended plugins in the "Get Started" section in the first page of user documents.
 And both official and third-party plugins can be continuously rolled out and updated.
+The editor itself will be only a single executable file.